hmacdope/hmacdope.github.io/_posts/2020-08-24-Final-Submission.markdown

 # Looking forward

-I plan on extending to TNG writing as well as integrating PyTNG into MDAnalysis following GSOC.
+I plan on extending PyTNG to TNG writing as well as integrating PyTNG into MDAnalysis following GSOC.
 I have raised issues in PyTNG to make sure things that still need to be completed are apparent to people following on.

 # What have I learnt?